umass-gis/workshops/content/path-tutorial/index.md

 In this tutorial, you'll learn how to:

-* use Spotlight
+* Use Spotlight
-* navigate Finder
+* Navigate Finder
-* create folders
+* Create folders
-* save and copy files
+* Save and copy files
-* move and manage multiple files
+* Move and manage multiple files
-* delete files
+* Delete files

 Smoothly operating and navigating your computer's file storage system is a fundamental skill for anyone who uses computers.
 On Mac OS, the hierarchical (or "nested") file system has three basic domains, Local, System, and User.